 Annabelle is an experienced food writer and editor.
 She focuses on common sense, easy to replicate recipes formulated

 to help keep things fresh and exciting while fitting into her day to day life as a wife and mother.

 If you like the mild flavor and juicy texture of roasted pork loin, but you feel like it’s missing a sweet, aromatic kick, try smoking a pork roast in your electric smoker.

-Here’s our step-by-step breakdown of how to smoke a pork roast in your electric smoker, from choosing a premium-quality cut to slicing the cooked meat against the grain before serving.
+Here’s our step-by-step breakdown of how to smoke a pork roast in your favorite gear your electric smoker, from choosing a premium-quality cut to slicing the cooked meat against the grain before serving.